RKelln/5-directions/public/writing/ppf.md

 For example, [Rule 110](https://en.wikipedia.org/wiki/Rule_110), is a pattern that is unpredictable, on the boundary of stability and chaos and proven to be a Turing machine.

+Notes:
+[Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) is a British-American computer scientist, physicist, and businessman who was the designer of the [Mathematica](https://en.wikipedia.org/wiki/Mathematica) software.
+His _A new Kind of Science_ book presented an empirical study of simple computational systems: cellular automata and argued they were needed to model and understand complexity in nature.

+For example, [Rule 110](https://en.wikipedia.org/wiki/Rule_110), is a pattern that is unpredictable, on the boundary of stability and chaos and proven to be a Turing machine.

 ---
 <!-- .slide: data-background-video="../video/The Mother of All Demos-JQ8ZiT1sn88.mp4"  data-audio-advance="1000" data-background-size="contain" -->
 Notes:
+On Dec.
+9, 1968, Doug Engelbart of the Stanford Research Institute (now SRI International) performed the “Mother of All Demos” — the world debut of personal and interactive computing.
+It was the realization of a vision he’d developed as a graduate student in electrical engineering: that we’d one day be able to “fly” through information spaces, and that the computer would become an extension of human communication capabilities and an augmentation of intellect.

 ### Credits <!-- .element: class="attribution" -->
 * [_The Mother of All Demos_ - Doug Engelbart](https://www.youtube.com/watch?v=JQ8ZiT1sn88) (1968)
 * Courtesy of Stanford & SRI International